pmq20/node-packer/node/doc/onboarding-extras.md

 * `confirmed-bug` - Bugs you have verified exist
 * `discuss` - Things that need larger discussion
 * `feature request` - Any issue that requests a new feature (usually not PRs)
-* `good first contribution` - Issues suitable for newcomers to process
+* `good first issue` - Issues suitable for newcomers to process

 --